 Exercise - it's something we all need but many of us dread.
 In fact, our recent survey revealed that over a quarter of you don't enjoy exercise.
-However, during New Year's resolution season, you might be thinking about ways to stay in shape.
-However, if the sight of a gym leaves you feeling weak at the knees (and not in a good way), it may be that you haven't found the activity that's right for you yet.
-And don't feel down bogged down by the prospective payments of a gym membership either - we have a fantastic video by Annie Deadman which demonstrates how to exercise and strength-train at home.
+However, during lockdown, you might be thinking of ways to stay in shape.
+If the sight of a gym leaves you feeling weak at the knees (and not in a good way), it may be that you haven't found the activity that's right for you yet.
+We have a fantastic video by Annie Deadman which demonstrates how to exercise and strength-train at home.

 Get the latest health and exercise advice delivered straight to your inbox...